stigsfoot/llm-project-lifecycle-tracker/README.md

-# LLM Project Lifecycle Tracker
+# LLM Project Lifecycle Auditor

-This project is a Next.js application designed to track the lifecycle of Large Language Model (LLM) projects.
+This project is a Next.js application designed to audit the lifecycle of Large Language Model (LLM) projects.
 It helps teams manage and monitor various stages of LLM development, from initial conception to deployment and maintenance.

 ## Features